 - channel (Channel) Channel for accessing this provider.
-Possible channels include LocalChannel (the default), SSHChannel, or SSHInteractiveLoginChannel. - nodes_per_block (int) Nodes to provision per block. - init_blocks (int) Number of blocks to request at the start of the run. - min blocks (int) Minimum number of blocks to maintain. - max_blocks (int) Maximum number of blocks to maintain. - parallelism (float) Ratio of provisioned task slots to active tasks.
-A parallelism value of 1 represents aggressive scaling where as many resources as possible are used; parallelism close to 0 represents the opposite situation in which as few resources as possible (i.e., min_blocks) are used. - walltime (str) Walltime requested per block in HH:MM:SS. - project (str) Project to which the resources must be charged - scheduler_options (str) String to prepend to the #SBATCH blocks in the submit script to the scheduler. - worker_init (str) Command to be run before starting a worker, such as 'module load Anaconda; source activate env'. - cmd_timeout (int) Seconds after which requests to the scheduler will timeout.
-Default: 120s - launcher (Launcher) Launcher for this provider.
-Possible launchers include SingleNodeLauncher (the default), SrunLauncher, or AprunLauncher - move_files (Optional[Bool]: should files be moved? by default, Parsl will try to move files.)- init([channel, nodes_per_block,]) Initialize self. cancel(job_ids) Cancels the jobs specified by a list of job ids execute_wait(cmd[, timeout]) status(job_ids) Get the status of a list of jobs identified by the job identifiers returned from the submit request. submit(command, tasks_per_node[, job_name]) Submit the command as an LSF job.
+Possible channels include LocalChannel (the default), SSHChannel, or SSHInteractiveLoginChannel. - nodes_per_block (int) Nodes to provision per block.
+When request_by_nodes is False, it is computed by cores_per_block / cores_per_node. - cores_per_block (int) Cores to provision per block.
+Enabled only when request_by_nodes is False. - cores_per_node (int) Cores to provision per node.
+Enabled only when request_by_nodes is False. - init_blocks (int) Number of blocks to request at the start of the run. - min blocks (int) Minimum number of blocks to maintain. - max_blocks (int) Maximum number of blocks to maintain. - parallelism (float) Ratio of provisioned task slots to active tasks.
+A parallelism value of 1 represents aggressive scaling where as many resources as possible are used; parallelism close to 0 represents the opposite situation in which as few resources as possible (i.e., min blocks) are used. - walltime (str) Walltime requested per block in HH:MM:SS. - project (str) Project to which the resources must be charged - queue (str) Queue to which to submit the job request - scheduler_options (str) String to prepend to the #SBATCH blocks in the submit script to the scheduler. - worker_init (str) Command to be run before starting a worker, such as 'module load Anaconda: source activate env'. - cmd_timeout (int) Seconds after which requests to the scheduler will timeout.
+Default: 120s

+- launcher (Launcher) Launcher for this provider.
+Possible launchers include SingleNodeLauncher (the default), SrunLauncher, or AprunLauncher - move_files (Optional[Bool]: should files be moved? by default, Parsl will try to move files.)- - bsub_redirection (Bool) Should a redirection symbol "<" be included when submitting jobs, i.e., Bsub < job_script. - request_by_nodes (Bool) Request by nodes or request by cores per block.
+When this is set to false, nodes_per_block is computed by cores_per_block / cores_per_node.
+Default is True.